MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Custom-Clusters.md

 Extending standard clusters means we are going to add custom attributes or commands to the standard clusters.

 ### 2.1.
 Define the Extended Attributes and Commands
 First, you need to create a xml file.
 Edit this file to define the attributes and commands which you are going to customize.

+#### 2.1.1.
+Understanding the XML file
 We already have an example which is **sample-extensions.xml** in the **app\zcl** directory.
 ```
   <!-- Use the cluster extension Extend the on/off cluster -->
   <clusterExtension code="0x0006">